Home » Sales Hiring and Interview Insights Blog » Does College GPA Matter in Sales?

-Does a College GPA Matter in Sales?
+Does College GPA Matter in Sales?

-In Glassdoor’s Annual “Employee’s Choice Awards 2015” Google came out as the #1 Best Place to Work in the U.S for employers with 5,000+ employees.
-Because of this, Google finds itself in the driver’s seat when it comes to selecting who will work for them.
-Despite having their pick of talent, Google has done a very interesting thing with their selection criteria.
+In Glassdoor’s Annual “Best Places to Work 2024” Google came out as one of the Best Places to Work in the U.S for employers with 5,000+ employees.
+As a result, Google finds itself in the driver’s seat when it comes to selecting who will work for it.
+Despite having its pick of talent, Google has done something exciting with its selection criteria.
 Google has dropped a candidate’s college GPA and test scores as hiring criteria.
-Using analytics and big data they have tracked their employees’ performance to gain insight into what attributes correlate with on the job performance.
+Using analytics and big data, they have tracked their employees’ performance to gain insight into what attributes correlate with on-the-job performance.
 Here is what they found:

 “GPA’s are worthless as a criteria for hiring, and test scores are worthless – no correlation at all except for brand-new college grads, where there’s a slight correlation.”

-In an interview with Adam Bryant of the NY Times, Google’s Senior VP for People Operations, Laszlo Bock explains: “… the skills you required in college are very different.”
+In an interview with Adam Bryant of the NY Times, Google’s Senior VP for People Operations, Laszlo Bock, explains: “… the skills you required in college are very different.”
 “One of my own frustrations when I was in college and grad school is that you knew the professor was looking for a specific answer.
 You could figure that out, but it’s much more interesting to solve problems where there isn’t an obvious answer.
-You want people who like figuring out stuff where this is no obvious answer.”
+You want people who like figuring out stuff where there is no obvious answer.”
 You can read the full interview here.

 My Takeaways Regarding College GPAs in Sales: